LTUC/amman-dotnet-401d2/Curriculum/Class08/lab/README.md

 #### Questions
 Each query builds off of the prior query.
 You should be chaining.

-1. Output all of the neighborhoods in this data list
+1. Output all of the neighborhoods in this data list (Final Total: 147 neighborhoods)
-2. Filter out all the neighborhoods that do not have any names
+2. Filter out all the neighborhoods that do not have any names (Final Total: 143)
-3. Remove the duplicates
+3. Remove the duplicates (Final Total: 39 neighborhoods)
 4. Rewrite the queries from above and consolidate all into one single query.
 5. Rewrite at least one of these questions only using the opposing method (example: Use LINQ Query statements instead of LINQ method calls and vice versa.)